 Source: CFS1200704559, Book 2, 00194623.pdf

-The state’s official report confirms that both Nancy and Adam visited three different local gun ranges, where they were observed shooting an AR-15 Bushmaster and what one witness identified as a Glock Model 19.
-This same witness reported that, at Nancy’s request, he provided Adam with a brief lesson on “proper aiming technique.”
-Additionally, the report includes a scan of the sign-in sheet from Shooters Pistol Range in New Milford, CT, dated February 18, 2011, featuring both Nancy’s and Adam’s signatures:
+The state’s official report confirms that Nancy and Adam visited three different local gun ranges, where multiple witnesses observed Adam shooting a Bushmaster AR-15 and what one witness identified as a Glock Model 19.
+That same witness stated that, at Nancy’s request, he gave Adam a brief lesson on proper aiming technique.
+Investigators also recovered a sign-in sheet from Shooters Pistol Range in New Milford, dated February 18, 2011, bearing both Nancy’s and Adam’s signatures:

-Regarding the claim that Adam was “on the verge of being institutionalized,” Tracy fails to provide any source.
-The possibility of institutionalization is never mentioned in the 114-page report from the Office of the Child Advocate.
-In fact, the report consistently depicts Nancy as someone struggling to fully grasp the severity of her son’s situation.
+As for the assertion that Adam was “on the verge of being institutionalized,” Tracy once again provides no source because none exists.
+The 114-page report from the Office of the Child Advocate makes no mention of imminent institutionalization.
+If anything, the report consistently portrays Nancy Lanza as someone who struggled to fully understand—and adequately respond to—the severity of her son’s condition.

 “For example, in an era of ubiquitous video surveillance of public buildings especially no visual evidence of Lanza’s violent entry has emerged.” pg.
 24